 A great way to cope with panic is to prepare: be proactive about discovering your new home, finding your way to work, or exploring sports, events, and activities.
 If you are prepared, you will feel more confident: for example, learn your route to work before your first day, so when it does come around, you won’t panic about being late.
 You could also study a map of your new city before you get there.
 This way you will have a basic understanding of how the different areas or zones of the city are connected.
 This will give you the confidence to go out and discover the different places, and before you know it you will have clear picture of your new home.

-It is also a good idea to look into sport clubs around you.
+It is also a good idea to look into (sport) clubs around you.
 Join a choir, a chess society, or take part in some InterNations activities and events.
 If you already have a plan for how you might meet new people, it will help you feel calmer in your first few weeks abroad — and you will feel settled in no time.

 Time heals all wounds, or so the saying goes.
 Time also helps expats settle and flourish.
 If you ever feel panicked or stressed that you won’t fit in, just give it time.
 Maybe it will take you a week or two, or even a couple of months, but you will start to become more confident.

 Everyone is different, it may take you less or more time to get used to life abroad, but as a general rule give it three months before you reconsider your decision.
 In the meantime, just focus on the here and now, on the little things.
-On visiting tourist attractions, meeting new people and enjoying the thrill and excitement of your first few months in a new place.
+On visiting local attractions, meeting new people and enjoying the thrill and excitement of your first few months in a new place.

 However, if panic and anxiety dominate your life, abroad or at home, if you can’t do everyday things, or things that you really want to do, because you feel paralyzed with panic and anxiety, it’s time to seek help.
 Regular panic or anxiety attacks are a sign of an underlying mental health condition, such as a panic or anxiety disorder, and you shouldn’t suffer in silence.
 Let those around you know how you feel, and if necessary talk to a doctor or psychiatrists who can help you find some peace of mind.